ivanoff/Resume/README.md

 - **RSS Feeder**: Collecting data from RSS-sources.
 Giving access to that data by authorization and access controls.
 Handling overloads.
 - **Bitcoin Tracking Accounts Activity**: Instant check any bitcoin address history; continuous tracking of new transactions for 2M+ monitored BTC wallets;
 - **Online Bus Ticket Service**, Bus Management Service System, 1K+ daily sales;
+- **TV-Series Downloader**: small utility for downloading TV series from Rezka
 - **Temporary email web-system**: You can send and receive emails with a temporary mailbox;
 - **Railway Ticket Service** for Ukrainian state-owned enterprise;
 - **Icons for React Native**: Use more than 5900 icons in your React Native application with react-native-ico;